Your Pharmacy Went Dark. The Next 72 Hours Decide the Body on the Other Side.

 - If I am in the Stanford 10% non-responder cohort, what does the next 12 months look like outside the GLP-1 framework entirely?

 If your compounded semaglutide pharmacy went dark this week, the 72 hours ahead are not a crisis.
-They are the start of a 60 to 90 day window where the levers above either hold or they don't.
+They are the start of a 60 to 90 day window where the levers above either hold or they do not.

 Recalculate maintenance from current weight.
 Hit the leucine floor four times a day.
 Lift eccentric three days a week.
 Defend grip strength.
 Walk at a pace that makes talking hard.
 Sleep seven hours, minimum.

 That is the floor.
 The next molecule will arrive on its own timeline.
-Your body, at the other end of the gap, will be the one you spent these 72 hours building.
+The body at the other end of the gap will be the one you spent these 72 hours building.

 — Jake